jdeurt/peter-piper/readme.md

 #### `fork<T extends ForkPath[]>(...paths: T)`

-Passes some input value to an arbitrary amount of executions paths and returns a tuple containing the result of each execution path in order.
+Passes some input value to an arbitrary amount of execution paths and returns a tuple containing the result of each execution path in order.

 **Usage**